Stories and Storytelling

 Consider your next three client meetings.
 What states and information would your clients benefit from?
 Plan a story that attempts to address each.
 Use the stories, if appropriate, during your next meeting with them.

-The next section turns to Strategies, one of the core skills of NLP.
+The next section turns to NLP Strategies, one of the core skills of NLP.
+What’s the sensory route map we go through to either achieve what we want, or what we don’t want.

 Key NLP Techniques Section Index